-We all want our children to be happy at school, to have the opportunity to fulfil their potential, enjoy extra-curricular activities and to grow into compassionate, happy and successful individuals.
+We all want our children to be happy at school, to have the opportunities to fulfil their potential, enjoy co-curricular activities and to grow into compassionate, happy and successful individuals.

 In choosing a school, all parents hope to find one with which they have an affinity.
 The open events we hold enable us to show you what makes Alleyn's Junior School unique, and I would encourage you to consider our aims in relation to your child's needs.

-Diverse interests and talents need to be nurtured outside the classroom too.
+Diverse interests and talents should be nurtured outside the classroom too.
 So, there is a wealth of co-curricular opportunities for pupils to develop their individual strengths and passions.
-With over sixty clubs each term to choose from the children can explore new interests, learn new skills, mix with different children and develop new passions.
+With over one hundred clubs each term to choose from the children can explore new interests, learn new skills, mix with different children and develop new passions.

-Alleyn's is both a happy and engaging school for children and teachers, and our boys and girls love their school very much.
+Alleyn's is both a happy and engaging school for children and teachers, and our girls and boys love their school very much.
 If you feel your child would benefit from what we have to offer then please get in touch with us.
 We look forward to meeting you.

 "Our current school charity is Southwark Day Centre for Asylum Seekers"